 Kastelli hosts the most important military airport in eastern Crete, while the Heraklion International Airport is also planned to move here.

 The fortified monastery of Agarathos is located 23km east of Heraklion in a wooded location at an altitude of 538m near Episkopi.
 The monastery, especially during the Venetian Era, was one of the richest in Crete owning several other monasteries in Heraklion and Lassithi prefectures.
 It is considered the first in the hierarchy of the monasteries of the island.

 Ancient Lyktos or Littos is located near the settlement of Xidas.
 The city was one of the strongest of ancient Crete, an eternal enemy of Knossos and owned the port of Hersonissos.
 It is reported by all the major ancient historians.

-At Kastelli Pediada we meet traces of a settlement that flourished in the Minoan Era and built since the Neolithic Period.
-The settlement had developed around a central two-storey building of large dimensions, the architectural remains of which are visible today in the square of St. George.
+At Kastelli Pediada we meet traces of a settlement that flourished in the Minoan Era and was built since the Neolithic Period.
+The settlement had developed around a central two-story building of large dimensions, the architectural remains of which are visible today in the square of St. George.

 The fort Castel Pediada was not built on a hill, but in the valley of the current town of Kastelli Pediados.
 It was mainly an administrative building, since it was housed several administrative and military authorities.